Ex-MP Rana freed on bail

-After getting out of jail, Rana left for Dhaka to pay tribute at the mural of Bangabandhu Sheikh Mujibur Rahman.
+After getting out of the jail around 8:45am, Rana left Tangail for Dhaka for placing wreath at the mural of Bangabandhu Sheikh Mjibur Rahman at Dhanmondi Road no. 32.

-Two activists -- Shamim and Mamun -- of Awami League’s youth wing Jubo League were killed on the orders of Rana and his brother Jahidur Rahman Khan Kakon in Tangail in July 2012, according to the case details.
+Jubo League activists -- Shamim and Mamun -- were killed on the orders of Rana and his brother Jahidur Rahman Khan Kakon in Tangail in July 2012, the investigation officer of the case said.

-The bullet-hit body of Freedom fighter Faruk Ahmed, also a leader of Tangail AL, was found near his house on January 18, 2013.
-Police found evidence of Rana’s involvement in the killing.
+According to the case, the bullet-hit body of freedom fighter Faruk, also a district AL leader of Tangail, was found near his house on January 18, 2013.
+Police found evidence of Rana's involvement in the killing.